caren-armstrong/qEEG/eegpipeline_v2.4CA/README.txt

 (5) confirm that you are using EEG taken using a standard 10-20 system (or that you can convert your data to 10-20 in the rereference function) (6) have more than one EEG to analyze
-(if you do not have more than one, load your .mat file, uncomment line 43 of the pipeline, & run just that section of the code)
+--(if you do not have more than one EEG to analyze, load your .mat file, uncomment line 43 of the pipeline, & run just that section of the code)
 (7) check that the channel index for the ecg in line 26 of startEXAMPLE.m was correct in identifying the EKG channels (8) check that the channel labels/column numbers in lines 18-58 of the rereferenceEXAMPLE.m function are correct based on the info.label information found in your EEG after running startEXAMPLE.m (more information follows below)